ghleprogramer/cs50-final-project/README.md

 https://git-scm.com/videos git basics docs/videos\
 https://www.youtube.com/watch?v=cspx7YSvp5Q cs50 seminar on git

+### STB Third Party Image Library
-For this program, since the images could get rather large in size, to save on storage I chose to use the STB image library https://github.com/nothings/stb.
+For this program, First I was writing the images as bmp files into drive manualy with the bmp.h file from problem set 4, But since the images could get rather large in size, to save on storage I chose to use the STB image library https://github.com/nothings/stb.
+Specificly stb_image_write.h to write the image into pngs and monocromic pngs or bmps.
+And indeed I saw a lard reduction in file sizes with the use of the png format.
-Specificly stb_image_write.h to write the image into pngs, monocromic pngs, and bmps. and that was my first time using a third-party library other than of course cs50lib.
+And that was my first time using a third-party library other than of course cs50lib.

+### Cmake
 When working on the project vary quickly it was apperante that writing my own makefiles was not going to cut it.
 So I chose to learn CMake, and it was a great idea.
 It took some time to understand and write the CMakeLists.txt